chainflip-io/chainflip-backend/state-chain/pallets/cf-swapping/README.md

 Since Swap and CCM deposit functions are called by Witnessers, they do not return errors on failure, but will instead emit RuntimeEvents: `SwapAmountTooLow` and `CcmFailed`. `CcmFailed` also contains the reason for failure for diagnostic.
 All the deposited funds are confiscated and stored in the `CollectedRejectedFunds` storage.

-### Minimum Swap Threshold

-Swaps deposits are required to be above a certain threshold if they are to be processed by the pallet.
-This threshold is set by the `set_minimum_swap_amount` extrinsic call, and requires governance.

-This check is done for both `schedule_swap_from_contract`, `schedule_swap_from_channel` pathways, which includes the principal swap component of a CCM.
-If the principal amount does not need to be swapped (if the output asset == input asset, or if the principal amount is 0), then a principal amount lower than the `MinimumSwapAmount` is allowed.

-The Gas budgets are exempt from this threshold (as gas budgets are expected to be smaller in value), but has its own threshold as safeguards.

 ### Minimum Ccm Gas Budget

 Ccm messages' Gas budget must be higher than this threshold, or the message will be rejected.
 This check is done regardless if the Gas needs to be swapped.